PieterbasNagengast/Azure-HubSpoke-LabBuilder/README.md

 ## Deployment notes

+- VNET Connections will be deployed when vWAN Hub and Spokes are selected
 - VNET Peering will be deployed when Hub and Spoke are selected
 - ICMPv4 Firewall rule will be enabled on Virtual Machines
 - Windows VM image is Windows Server 2022 Datacenter Gen2
 - Linux VM image is Ubuntu Server 22.04 LTS Gen2
+- Route table incl.
+Default routes (Private and Public) will be deployed in vWAN Hub if Azure Firewall is selected.
-- Route tables incl.
+- Route tables (UDR's) incl.
 Default route will be deployed if Azure Firewall is selected (0.0.0.0/0 -> Azure Firewall)
 - Network Security group will be deplyed to 'default' subnets only
 - At deployemt use a /16 subnet. every VNET (Hub and Spoke VNET's) will get a /24 subnet
 - Hub VNET will always get the first available /24 subnet. eg. 172.16.0.0/24